emrahcom/emrah-jessie/README.md

 ej-livestream
 -------------

 Install a ready-to-use livestream system.

-Main components are:
+### Main components of ej-livestream

 -  Nginx server with nginx-rtmp-module as a stream origin.
 It gets the RTMP stream and convert it to HLS.

 -  Nginx server with standart modules as a stream edge.
 It publish the HLS stream.

 -  Web based video player

 ### To install ej-livestream